 Suzanne da Rosa

-Is a knitting historian, master lace knitter, designer, and lifelong fiber arts enthusiast.
-She’s passionate about the history and re-creation of antique knitted lace.
+Is a lace knitting historian, knitter & designer, and lifelong fiber arts enthusiast.
+She’s passionate about the history and re-creation of antique knitted lace and is currently exploring the use of agave fiber in fine lace knitting and weaving.
 Her work has been exhibited in the Shetland Museum and in fiber arts shows in the US.

 When she’s not knitting, she can be found in any one of numerous art classes, linoleum block printing from old family photos, studying the family genealogy, gardening and exploring nature near her home on the Mendocino Coast.